armanriazi/refi/docs/article.md

 <figure markdown>
 ![Decarbonization Pathways](https://armanriazi.github.io/refi/assets/attachments/decarbonization_pathways.png){ width=600 height=400 align=center }
-<figcaption>The area demarcated by the yellow rectangle represents the parts of the decarbonizing roadmap addressed by NbS.
+<figcaption>Figure 4.
+The area demarcated by the yellow rectangle represents the parts of the decarbonizing roadmap addressed by NbS.
 Without engaging these sectors – food, nature-based sources, and sinks – achieving net zero by 2050 will be impossible[9].</figcaption>
 </figure>

-## DMRV for Renewables
+## dMRV for Renewables
 CCD has developed ML-based models to estimate canopy height and above-ground biomass (AGB) over woodlands at sub-national scale.
 This allows for identification of forest deforestation and disturbance, and aids efforts to conserve biodiversity hotspots.
 CCD offers forecasting and scheduling services for independent power producers[^32].

 ### Data sources